-GETTING TO THE PARK There is no air, rail or bus service directly to the park.
+GETTING TO THE PARK

+There is no air, rail or bus service directly to the park.
 Amtrak serves Granby, Co., where rental cars are available at Avalanche Car Rentals (advance reservations suggested); call (970) 887-3908 or visit avscars.com.
 Estes Park Shuttle & Mountain Tours provides transit from Denver to Estes Park (advance reservations necessary); call (970) 586-5151 or visit estesparkshuttle.com.
 Rental cars are also available in the towns of Loveland, Greeley,Longmont, Fort Collins and Boulder.
 You can enter Rocky Mountain National Park from the west via U.S. 34 from Grand Lake, or from the east via either U.S. 34 or U.S. 36 from Estes Park.
 OPERATING HOURS AND ENTRANCE FEES Rocky Mountain National Park is open 24 hours a day, year-round.
 Park visitor centers are closed on Thanksgiving Day and December 25.

-Daily entrance fees to the park are \$30 per vehicle or motorcycle and \$15 per hiker and bicyclist.
-A seven-day pass is \$35 per vehicle, and \$20 per motorcycle.
+Daily entrance fees to the park are \$25 per vehicle, \$20 per motorcycle and \$15 per hiker and bicyclist.
+A seven-day pass is \$35 per vehicle, \$30 per motorcycle and \$20 per hiker and bicyclist.
 An annual Rocky Mountain Pass is \$70.
 It is available at every entrance station.
-In addition to your entrance fee, you'll need to a Timed Entry Reservation to enter the park between May 27 and October 10, 2022.
-Visitors can choose between two different permits that are issued in two-hour windows.
-One covers the park including the Bear Lake Road Corridor, and has time slots between 5 a.m. and 6 p.m.
-The other permit offers access to the park, excluding the Bear Lake Corridor, Times slots are available between 9 a.m. to 3 p.m.
-Each month the park will release inventory for the subsequent month (i.e. July tickets are released in June) as well as any remaining time slots in the current period.

-If you have a camping reservation, are taking a guided trip or are on a commercial tour, you do not need a timed-entry reservation.
-Timed Entry Permit Reservations are free but require a non-refundable \$2.00 reservation processing fee.
-Visit recreation.gov to make reservations.
-Digital passes for select federal public lands, including Rocky Mountain National Park, are also available at www.recreation. gov/pass or in the Recreation.gov app.
-EVERY KID OUTDOORS To help engage and create our next generation of park visitors, the Every Kid Outdoors pass provides an opportunity for each and every 4th grade student or homeschooled 10-year-old across the country to experience federal public lands and waters in person.
-Kids in the fourth grade can get an Every Kid Outdoors pass at everykid-outdoors.gov.
-This pass admits the pass owner and any accompanying passengers in a private non-commercial vehicle to the park and is valid through August 31, 2022.
-You can obtain the pass by visiting everykidoutdoors.gov.
-You must print it and present it at the park.
-The Every Kid Outdoors pass.
-PARK ROADS You can drive through the park on Trail Ridge Road by entering from either Grand Lake in the west, or the Beaver Meadows or Fall River entrance stations in the east.
+EVERY KID IN A PARK To help engage and create our next generation of park visitors, the Every Kid in a Park pass provides an opportunity for each and every 4th grade student or homeschooled 10-year-old across the country to experience their federal public lands and waters in person.
+All kids in the fourth grade have access to their own Every Kid in a Park pass at everykidinapark.gov.
+This pass admits the pass owner and any accompanying passengers in a private non-commercial vehicle to the park.
+You can obtain the pass by visiting everykidinapark.gov, and you must print it and present it at the park.
+The Every Kid in a Park pass is valid September 1 throughl August 31.
+PARK ROADS You can drive through the park on Trail Ridge Road, the highest paved road in the country.
+Enter from either Grand Lake in the west, or the Beaver Meadows or Fall River entrance stations in the east.
 Heavy winter snows close the upper reaches of Trail Ridge Road, usually sometime between mid-October and early November.
-Weather permitting, the road normally reopens on PACIFICO IS COMMITTED TO HELPING PRESERVE WHAT MAKES THE OUTDOORS WORTH EXPLORING.
+Weather permitting, the road normally reopens on or before Memorial Day weekend, although weather can cause temporary closures throughout late May and during the first part of June.
+SAVE UP TO 20% For your next stay, book direct on ChoiceHotels.com and get our lowest price guaranteed.